ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/1_dynamic_memory_allocation.md

 }
 ```

-The example above shows the difference.
-The size and location of `a` is known
+In the example above, the size and location of `a` is known
 when the program is built.
 The size of `b` is also known, but its location is not.

-It may even never be allocated, as this pseudocode example shows:
+Sometimes, memory may never be allocated, as in the pseudocode example below:

 ```C
 int main(...) {